 Probably like in most of the professions, there is a significant difference between the salaries of male vs. female veterinarians.
 According to the BLS (Bureau of Labor Statistics) of the US, women veterinarians have annual earnings of approximately 72.000 $ and men earn around 84.000 $.
-That’s a 16.5 percent wage gap between genders in the US.
-The same gap in Australia is 15 %.
+That’s a 16.5% wage gap between genders in the US.
+The same gap in Australia is 15%.

-Along with the profession becoming female-dominant, because of the lower salaries of women veterinarians, a drop of income for the male veterinarians is soon expected.
+Along with the profession becoming female-dominant, because of the lower salaries of women veterinarians, a drop in income for the male veterinarians is soon expected.